sebasGarcia/challenge-collecting-data/README.md

 This data set should contain at least 10.000 input for all Belgium.

-I think, it will be good idea to add a link of "ImmoEliza" and "immoweb" .
+We decided to scrape "Immoweb": https://www.immoweb.be/en .

 ## Part one
-The script "url file" search for links in a list page showing all of their houses.
-The goal here was to scrape into that dynamic list and take each house's link reference.
+In the map url files the script Wouter_scrape searches for links in a list page showing all of their houses.
+The goal here was to scrape into that list and take each house's link reference.
+For each type of house a file was created of all url links in the map 'url files'.
+Some threading was included to speed up the process though very minimally.

-Wouter can be explain more.

 ## Part two
 We have to create a data scraping code which should work on each url/page of advertisement.
-It was not easy to work on immoweb with BeautifulSoup because of the nature of website.
+It was not easy to work on immoweb with BeautifulSoup because of the dynamic nature of website.
+A  number of traits needed selenium to be obtained but we decided against due to time pressure.

-Sebastián can be explain more.
+For each of the types of properties a property_type file was made in the map 'property_files'.
+Combined this gives more than 10000 houses.

 ## Used libraries:
-I think , it will be good idea to write Used libraries 's list.
+the libraries used are

-import requests
+- requests

-import pandas as pd
+- pandas

-from bs4 import BeautifulSoup
+- from bs4: BeautifulSoup